You likely have tasks that repeat themselves on a regular basis – monthly reports, putting out the garbage, remembering to call Mom on her birthday.

 There is one exception.
 Right after completing a single instance of a recurring task, you can undo the completion using the undo option at the bottom of Todoist.
 The recurring task’s date will shift back to whatever it was before you completed it.

-The option to undo a completed task will only last until you take any other action in Todoist.
+Please note that the option to undo a completed task will only last a few seconds.

 How do I schedule a task for multiple days in a week without it recurring after that?